0prrr/Malwear-Sweet/README.md

 ## ApiHashingWithPython

 Python script to hash APIs and DLLs.
 Quick solution in contrast to have to modify C code and compile again.
 Haven't got my mind around the bit where the `>> 31` operation yields different results in python even if `c_int32` is used when porting crc32h algorithm.
 After printing every result of every operation, I came to the conclusion that I must do a `~` then plus `1` to compensate the discrepancy.
 Guess its got something to do with 2's complement but I don't know.
 Have fun~

+## ObRegisterCallbacks

+Code to register kernel handle callbacks, which will print out information when a process opened a handle to lsass.
+Credit to @Intel80x86, original repo: https://github.com/SinaKarvandi/Misc/tree/master/ObRegisterCallbacks